Honors Carolina Team

 Bryan Yackulic

-Bryan is primarily responsible for providing support to the Honors Carolina Go Anywhere initiative.
-He specializes in cross-generational leadership, and has given a TEDx talk on the subject.
+Bryan is the primary administrator for the Go Anywhere Platform, Honors Carolina’s digital network for students, alumni, employers, faculty and staff.
+He also provides guidance to students as they explore academic and career goals, and helps them identify learning opportunities that will prepare them for employment or postgraduate study.
+Bryan specializes in cross-generational leadership, and has given a TEDx talk on the subject.
 Bryan has a doctoral degree in business administration (DBA) from Wilmington University, a master’s degree in science management (MSM) from the American College of Financial Services, and a bachelor’s degree in business administration (BBA) with a major in finance from James Madison University.